Sorry! We Meant To Say Lower Serotonin.

 “…cyprohepradine is effective in prevention of depression, anxiety, hallucination, aggressive behaviors, emotional withdrawal, poor rapport, poor impulse control, active social avoidance, suicidal ideation, and improved sleep quality…” (Dabaghzadeh F, et al., 2013)

-What do doctors really understand about the role of serotonin in relation to depression and anxiety, and how would a greater awareness of the available science, influence treatment approaches recommended by them?
+What do health professionals really understand about the role of serotonin in relation to depression and anxiety, and how would a greater awareness of the available science, influence treatment approaches recommended by them?

 See More Here